 Still, the keyword aspect of SEO is becoming increasingly difficult with Google Adwords hiding volume data.

 Luckily, there are a number of tricks and tools that can help marketers find topics and volume data.
 Google itself is a good way to get related search ideas.
-Just type “sushi restaurants in San Francisco” into the search bar of Google Chrome and you’ll be presented with carousels of related images at the bottom of the page, such as the names of specific restaurants or dishes to order.
+Just type “sushi restaurants in San Francisco” into the search bar of Google Chrome and you’ll be presented with related images along the middle of the page, such as the names of specific restaurants, times they’re open, and where they’re located.

 This is a strong hint for developers to include these topics in their content, or to create pages to leverage these related images.